 This recipe for American-style chocolate cherry scones is sure to be a hit!
-Packed full of fresh cherries and chocolate morsels, they'll be a new teatime favourite!
+Soft and fluffy cream scones packed full of fresh cherries and rich dark chocolate chips.
+The perfect upgrade to tea time!

 - Baking powder